-3. This view holds that the church can and will be preserved from the wrath of the tribulation by supernatural protection while living through the tribulation (like Israel was protected from the plagues while living in Egypt.)
+3. According to supporters of this view, the church can and will be preserved from the wrath of the tribulation by supernatural protection while living through the tribulation (like Israel was protected from the plagues while living in Egypt.)

 and to wait for His Son from Heaven (whom He raised from the dead), Jesus, who delivers us from the wrath to come.
-(1 Thessalonians 1:10) [ESV]
+(1 Thessalonians 1:10)

-The Greek word translated "delivers" is rhuomai, which means "to rescue by means of dragging or drawing to oneself."
+Note: The Greek word translated "delivers" is rhuomai, which means "to rescue by means of dragging or drawing to oneself."
 Also, the word translated "from" literally means "out of," not "in the midst of."

-4. The Post-Tribulation Rapture was the belief of the early church.
+4. Supporters of this view say that the Post-Tribulation Rapture was the belief of the early church.

-However, this view of the rapture is impossible to reconcile with the Sheep and Goat Judgment at the end of the Tribulation.
-If the Church (all believers at the time of the rapture) is removed at the end of the tribulation, then who are the sheep?
+Note: However, this view of the rapture is impossible to reconcile with the Sheep and Goat Judgment at the end of the Tribulation.
+If the Church (which includes all believers at the time of the rapture) is removed at the end of the tribulation, then who are the sheep?

-Mid-Tribulation
+Mid-Tribulation Rapture

-According to this view, the church will be present for the first 3 1/2 years of the tribulation then raptured.
+According to this view, the church will be present for the first 3 1/2 years of the tribulation, then raptured.
 They will return with the Lord at the end of the tribulation when He sets up his millennial kingdom.
+There are three basic arguments to support this view.